Are you looking for salon marketing and advertising ideas to grow your salon business?

-This is one of the most important questions you can ask yourself to today.
+This is one of the most important questions you can ask yourself today.

-If you don’t show up when people look for your type of salon in your area, you simply don’t exist to potential new clients.
+If you don’t show up when people look for your type of salon in your area, you simply don’t exist for potential new clients.

 So before you put any other salon marketing idea into practice, make sure you have the basics in place that allow you to be visible when people look for you.

-Google is the most used search engine but there are other as well.
+Google is the most used search engine, but there are others as well.

-To get your salon visible on Google, setup your Google My Business Account here (it’s free).
+To get your salon visible on Google, the first step is to set up your Google Business Profile here (it’s free).

-But getting registered with Google My Business is just the start.
+But getting registered with Google Business Profile is just the start.